igabriel85/DICE-Monitoring/src/README.md

 `GET` `/v1/overlord/core/es/config`

-Returns the current configuration file of ElasticSearch in the form of a YAML file.
+Returns the current configuration file for ElasticSearch in the form of a YAML file.